coolsamson7/aspyx/README.md

 - post processors
 - factory classes and methods
 - support for eager construction
-- support for singletons
+- support for singleton and reuqest scopes
+- possibilty to add custom scopes
 - lifecycle events methods
-- custom scopes
 - bundling of injectable object sets by environment classes including recursive imports and inheritance
 - container instances that relate to environment classes and manage the lifecylce of related objects
-- hierarchical containers
+- hierarchical environments

 Let's look at a simple example